To enable AngelBox to solve a lot of network camera setup issues please make sure that these prerequisites are met.

 2) Your network needs to be running a DHCP server

 AngelBox is set to wait for a DHCP server to assign an IP address to it, there isn't any way to set it to a fixed IP because there isn't any web configuration server running.
-DHCP server is in 95% cases enabled by default on your router, so unless you're running some custom setup, you shouldn't have any issues.
+DHCP server is in 95% of cases enabled by default on your router, so unless you're running some custom setup, you shouldn't have any issues.